BardenB/IronList/README.md

 - If the program errors while reading the data file at startup, verify the selected file exists and is readable.
 - The program prefers `--file` only when the provided path exists at startup; otherwise the persisted default is used.
-- Editing and completing entries currently rewrite the normalized file.
-If you want in-place single-line edits that preserve file order, I can implement a safer in-place update that maps printed indices to physical lines.

 ---